Back to California

 Certificate of Occupancy

-A document issued by a local government saying that a building is safe and ready for people to live in.
+A document given by a local agency saying a building is safe to use.

 Utility Service Fees

-Money paid to utility companies for setting up services like water, electricity, or gas.
+Money paid for setting up services like water and electricity in new buildings.

 Limits and Unknowns